We've tested a lot of air fryers over the years and what we've discovered is that despite their tantalising name, they don't actually 'fry' at all.

 Fiona advises skipping the preheating process for items like crumbed foods and chips, but she says you'll get better results on cuts of uncrumbed meat if you let your air fryer heat up for five minutes or so before adding them to the cooking tray.

-If you're cooking uncrumbed meats letting your air fryer preheat for five minutes will give better results
+For uncrumbed meats, let the air fryer preheat for five minutes for better results.

 4. Add water to the drawer when cooking fatty foods